Six solutions for WordPress plugin distribution, each with a different philosophy. See how Troy compares.

 EDD + SLEasy Digital Downloads + Software Licensing

-⚠ Checks on site only, no compatible version fallback
+β Checks on site only; no older version offered if incompatible

 WordPress + EDD + SL